 Banyuls

 The typical Banyuls vineyard clings to the steep terraces of the Pyrenees, which plunge into the Mediterranean at the border between France and Spain.
-The 1,300 hectares of vineyards cover the municipalities of Banyuls sur Mer, Collioure, Port Vendres, and Cerbère.
-Production is divided between Banyuls, which accounts for 9,500 hectoliters, and Banyuls Grand Cru, which accounts for approximately 3,500 hectoliters.
-The terroir is situated on gray Cambrian schist soils, and the vines are planted on steep slopes or very narrow terraces retained by low walls facing the sea.
-The grape varieties used are Grenache Blanc and Grenache Gris for the whites and Grenache Rouge and Grenache Gris for the reds.
+The 1,300 hectares of vineyards cover the municipalities of Banyuls-sur-Mer, Collioure, Port-Vendres, and Cerbère.
+Production is divided between Banyuls, amounting to 9,500 hectoliters, and Banyuls Grand Cru, amounting to approximately 3,500 hectoliters.
+The terroir rests on gray Cambrian schist soils; the vines are planted on steep slopes or on very narrow terraces held in place by low walls facing the sea.
+The grape varieties used are White Grenache and Grey Grenache for the whites, and Red Grenache and Grey Grenache for the reds.

-Banyuls wines are vinified by direct pressing or maceration and are aged in bottles, in large oak vats, barrels, demi-muids, or glass demijohns.
-They evolve over time to offer a wide range of colors and aromas, in sweet, semi-sweet, or dry styles.
-Some even possess the famous "rancio" flavors, those very special aromas that can only be achieved through long and patient aging in an oxidative environment.
-These characteristics can be found in certain wines produced by Domaine de la Rectorie, Domaine Coume del Mas, and Domaine du Mas Blanc.
+Banyuls wines are vinified by direct pressing or maceration and are aged in bottles, large casks, barrels, demi-muids, or glass demijohns.
+They evolve over time to offer a wide range of colors and highly varied aromas, in sweet, semi-sweet, or dry styles.
+Some even possess the famous "rancio" notes—those distinctive aromas that can only be achieved through long, patient aging in an oxidative environment.
+These characteristics can be found in certain vintages offered by Domaine de la Rectorie, Domaine Coume del Mas, or Domaine du Mas Blanc.

 There are several types of Banyuls wines.
-The most common, "traditional" Banyuls wines, symbols of the great tradition, are brick-red wines aged in an oxidative environment for many years.
-"Rimage" or "Vintage" Banyuls wines are produced only in great vintages: these are wines that undergo long maceration and are fortified on the skins.
-To preserve their fruitiness, freshness, and power, they are bottled quickly (6 to 12 months after harvest).
-Produced using the same principle as the previous wines, Banyuls Rimage or "Vintage" Mise Tardive are aged for one to three years in large oak vats or topped-up barrels in order to round out the tannins and refine the aromas, which then acquire a fabulous complexity.
-Finally, Banyuls white wine has a bright straw-yellow color with floral notes mixed with citrus and white fruits.
-Traditionally, the best vintages are aged to produce golden Banyuls wines, also known as amber Banyuls.
+The "traditional" Banyuls, the most common and symbols of the great tradition, are brick-red wines aged in an oxidative environment for many years.
+"Rimage" or "Vintage" Banyuls, produced only in great vintages: wines of long maceration, extracted wines fortified on the skins.
+To preserve their fruit, freshness, and power, they are bottled quickly (6 to 12 months after harvest).
+Produced using the same principle as the previous wines, Banyuls Rimage or "Vintage" Mise Tardive are aged for one to three years in casks or topped-up barrels to round out the tannins and refine the aromas, which then acquire a fabulous complexity.
+Finally, there is white Banyuls, with a bright straw-yellow color and floral notes mingled with citrus and white fruits.
+Traditionally, the best vintages are aged to produce golden Banyuls, also known as amber Banyuls.

-Banyuls wines are vinified by direct pressing or maceration and are aged in bottles, in large oak vats, barrels, demi-muids, or glass demijohns.
-They evolve over time to offer a wide range of colors and aromas, in sweet, semi-sweet, or dry styles.
-Some even possess the famous "rancio" flavors, those very special aromas that can only be achieved through long and patient aging in an oxidative environment.
-These characteristics can be found in certain wines produced by Domaine de la Rectorie, Domaine Coume del Mas, and Domaine du Mas Blanc.
+Banyuls wines are vinified by direct pressing or maceration and are aged in bottles, large casks, barrels, demi-muids, or glass demijohns.
+They evolve over time to offer a wide range of colors and highly varied aromas, in sweet, semi-sweet, or dry styles.
+Some even possess the famous "rancio" notes—those distinctive aromas that can only be achieved through long, patient aging in an oxidative environment.
+These characteristics can be found in certain vintages offered by Domaine de la Rectorie, Domaine Coume del Mas, or Domaine du Mas Blanc.

 There are several types of Banyuls wines.
-The most common, "traditional" Banyuls wines, symbols of the great tradition, are brick-red wines aged in an oxidative environment for many years.
-"Rimage" or "Vintage" Banyuls wines are produced only in great vintages: these are wines that undergo long maceration and are fortified on the skins.
-To preserve their fruitiness, freshness, and power, they are bottled quickly (6 to 12 months after harvest).
-Produced using the same principle as the previous wines, Banyuls Rimage or "Vintage" Mise Tardive are aged for one to three years in large oak vats or topped-up barrels in order to round out the tannins and refine the aromas, which then acquire a fabulous complexity.
-Finally, Banyuls white wine has a bright straw-yellow color with floral notes mixed with citrus and white fruits.
-Traditionally, the best vintages are aged to produce golden Banyuls wines, also known as amber Banyuls.
+The "traditional" Banyuls, the most common and symbols of the great tradition, are brick-red wines aged in an oxidative environment for many years.
+"Rimage" or "Vintage" Banyuls, produced only in great vintages: wines of long maceration, extracted wines fortified on the skins.
+To preserve their fruit, freshness, and power, they are bottled quickly (6 to 12 months after harvest).
+Produced using the same principle as the previous wines, Banyuls Rimage or "Vintage" Mise Tardive are aged for one to three years in casks or topped-up barrels to round out the tannins and refine the aromas, which then acquire a fabulous complexity.
+Finally, there is white Banyuls, with a bright straw-yellow color and floral notes mingled with citrus and white fruits.
+Traditionally, the best vintages are aged to produce golden Banyuls, also known as amber Banyuls.

-Buy the best Banyuls wines in a private sale!
+Buy the best Banyuls wines at a private sale!

 -20€